 How much is your brand worth?
 Donald Trump values his personal brand at more than $3billion.
 But while most business leaders aren't knee-deep in political controversy, the fragility of brand equity is something that all entrepreneurs need to be aware of

 The value of brand equity

-The brand equity of a business comprises all the associations, emotions, and experiences that come to mind when a consumer is exposed to the brand.
+The brand equity of a business comprises all the associations, emotions and experiences that come to mind when a consumer is exposed to the brand.
 What kind of bond is there between you and your customers?
-The stronger that bond is, the higher your brand equity.
+The stronger that bond, the higher your brand equity.

 And what does strong brand equity get you?
 It can get you widespread recognition.

 As a side effect of success, some brands even manage to become part of our everyday lexicon.
 Think about someone sipping coffee from a thermos, but dreaming of a Bacardi and coke, while using a biro to write a reminder on a post-it note to buy a new hoover.

 There are many ways to build brand equity.
 Your communications, your product performance, your customer service, even your brand name can strengthen or degrade your brand equity.

 Here are four ways to ensure your business is focused on the right sort of brand equity development.

 1. Quality products and services